 A copper "supply" or "return" line used mainly in radiant staple-up systems.
-Basically an elongated site-built manifold, headers are useful because they allow the installer to tap off of a single, long copper line to feed multiple circuits of tubing within a single zone.
-Headers bring the heated fluid to the circuits instead of forcing each circuit to return to a small, centralized manifold.
-This method prevents congestion and snarl and gives the installer more flexibility in the placement of feed and return lines.
+Basically, an elongated site-built manifold, headers are useful because they allow the installer to use a single, long copper line to supply fluid to multiple circuits of tubing within a single zone.
+A second copper header gathers fluid from those circuits and returns it to the heat source.
+Headers avoid the congestion and snarl that's inevitable in floor joist installations when multiple circuits are forced to begin and end in a small, centralized manifold.